Ziwe Fumudoh

-Ziwerekoru "Ziwe" Fumudoh is an American comedian and writer known for her satirical commentary on politics, race relations, and young adulthood.
+Ziwerekoru "Ziwe" Fumudoh (born February 27, 1992) is an American comedian, writer, and actress.
+She is known for her satirical commentary on politics, race relations, and young adulthood.

 In 2017, she created the YouTube comedy show Baited with Ziwe and its 2020 Instagram Live iteration.
 She wrote for Desus & Mero from 2018 to 2020, and she co-hosted Crooked Media's Hysteria podcast in 2018.
 Fumudoh starred in and executive produced the Showtime variety series Ziwe (2021–2022).
 She published a collection of essays called Black Friend in October 2023.

 Early life and education

 Born February 27, 1992, Fumudoh grew up in Lawrence, Massachusetts, the second of three children to Nigerian immigrant parents.

-She graduated from Phillips Academy in Andover, Massachusetts in 2010 and attended Northwestern University.
-She wrote for student publications including Purp Magazine, Northwestern Sketch Television, and Project SOARD.
-In 2014 she graduated with a double major in radio, television, & film and African American studies; and a minor in creative writing, concentrating in poetry.
+Fumudoh graduated from Phillips Academy in Andover, Massachusetts in 2010 and attended Northwestern University.

+While an undergraduate at Northwestern University, Fumudoh wrote for student publications including Purp Magazine, Northwestern Sketch Television, and Project SOARD.
+In 2014, Fumudoh graduated with a double major in radio, television, & film and African American studies; and a minor in creative writing with a concentration in poetry.

 Career

 2013–2017: Early years

 In 2013, Fumudoh worked as a summer intern at Comedy Central on shows including The Daily Show and The Colbert Report.
 During her senior year of college, she interned as a writer for The Onion and took improv classes at iO Theater.
 At The Onion she worked in video, research, and contributing features.
-From 2015 to 2020, she wrote for publications including The Riveter Magazine; Reductress; The Daily Dot; Into The Gloss, where she wrote a column called "Operation Goo Goo Gah Gah"; Vulture, where she wrote television recaps; and The New Yorker.
+From 2015 to 2020, she wrote for publications including The Riveter Magazine; Reductress; The Daily Dot; Into The Gloss, where she wrote a column called "Operation Goo Goo Gah Gah;" Vulture, where she wrote television recaps; and The New Yorker.

 After graduation, she worked at Lorne Michaels's Above Average Productions.
 Her first television job was as a screenwriter on The Rundown with Robin Thede.